 unbaked pie crust

 large sweet potatoes (about 2 pounds total)

 - 2 teaspoons

 - 1/4 teaspoon

 evaporated milk (1 3/4 cups)

 Measuring cups and spoons

-Bake the sweet potatoes: Arrange a rack in the middle of the oven and heat to 375°F. Place the sweet potatoes directly on the oven rack (place a piece of aluminum foil onto the rack below if you're worried about drips).
+Bake the sweet potatoes.
+Arrange a rack in the middle of the oven and heat the oven to 375°F. Place the sweet potatoes directly on the oven rack (place a piece of aluminum foil onto the rack below if you're worried about drips).
 Bake the sweet potatoes until tender, about 1 hour.
 While the potatoes bake, prepare the crust for baking.

 Tart pan alternative: No tart pan?
 Use a deep pie plate and blind bake the crust before filling.
 Cover the pie crust with parchment paper and fill with dried beans (or pie weights).
 Bake until the edges just start to brown, 12 to 15 minutes.
 Remove the weights and parchment, and bake for another 5 minutes before filling and proceeding with the recipe.